 After the rigorous training from the previous installment our protagonist has finally become a man.
 While physically he may have become stronger he still mentally isn’t prepared for the things that arise in Muv-Luv Alternative.
-The story focuses on his views of the world where he only wants to destroy the alien threat, while ignoring any personal conflicts other characters may deeming them worthless when compared to the stake of the entire planet.
+The story focuses on his view of the world, where he only wants to destroy the alien threat, while ignoring any personal conflicts other characters may have, deeming them worthless when compared to the stake of the entire planet.

 Muv-Luv Alternative is very emotional.
-With not saying too much, this game will teach you loss.
+With not saying too much, this game will teach you about loss.
 You will get to learn the value of things only once they lose them.
 Some scenes are extremely painful, while others are quite touching.
-Muv-Luv Alternative is an emotional roller-coaster making even the process of getting a new Mech emotional.
+Muv-Luv Alternative is an emotional roller-coaster, making even the process of getting a new mech emotional.

 You learn about the smaller things in life, because whenever something good occurs something much worse is waiting to happen.
 Everyone knows they are fighting a losing battle, but they still try to not let it show.
 Small talk in-between battles serves to lighten up the mood, but in reality all the characters still bear a heavy burden on their shoulders.
-Characters here aren’t transparent, almost everyone has a back story that you learn more about throughout the game.
-This time around characters from Kimi Ga Noizomu Eien play a much more important role, than in the previous games.
-In one big portion of the game you be in the same squad as these characters.
+Characters here aren’t transparent.
+Almost everyone has a back story that you learn more about throughout the game.
+This time around characters from Kimi Ga Noizomu Eien play a much more important role than in the previous games.
+In one big portion of the game you will be in the same squad as these characters.

 Battles are meticulously depicted, with minor details such as reload speed and supply lines described in detail.
 All this makes you feel like you are in the middle of a real war, constantly thinking of how to prepare well in advance.

-Even Muv-Luv Extra which seems really light hearted has a lot of “I see what you did there” moments.
-Playing it through again shows how much it really foreshadowed the events in following Muv-Luv games.
-Just listening to the intro song or looking at the title screen background will show you how much the developers thought in advance, adding Easter eggs where ever they could.
+Even Muv-Luv Extra which seems really light-hearted has a lot of “I see what you did there” moments.
+Playing through it again shows how much it really foreshadowed the events in following games.
+Just listening to the intro song or looking at the title screen background will show you how much the developers thought in advance, adding Easter eggs wherever they could.

 The visuals are even better this time around.
-The game runs in wide-screen format and at a higher resolution, with the character looking as detailed as ever.
-The game has a lot better presentation.
+The game runs in a wide-screen format and at a higher resolution, with the character looking as detailed as ever.
+The game features a much better presentation.
 Characters now blink and have full lip synchronization.
 There are also a ton of animated scenes, most of them being the huge battles.
-The text box from the previous titles was replaced with a subtitle-like text at the bottom of the screen, which is a lot more natural and allows you to view the whole screen in the more dynamic scenes.
+The text boxes from the previous titles were replaced with a subtitle-like text at the bottom of the screen, which looks a lot more natural and allows you to view the whole screen in the more dynamic scenes.

 But the game is not without its flaws.
 The pacing is terrible.
-There were segments of the game where there is nothing but exposition for hours on end, while other sections where comprised with battles that are almost as long.
+There were segments of the game where there is nothing but exposition for hours on end, while other sections are comprised of battles that last almost as long.
 Your entire group feels a lot closer by the end, but the game has segments where it doesn’t show specific characters for hours.
 The ending is a real let down, but considering the quality of the game as a whole it’s worth every second of your time.

 This visual novel is extremely long.
 It will take you around 70 hours to play through, add to that the first two games and you got yourself well over 100 hours of gameplay.
 While Alternative may not have multiple endings or any choices after the first few hours for that matter, it’s long enough to justify a second play through since you will probably forget a lot of things by the time you reach the end.

 Muv-Luv Alternative is a masterpiece of a game and one of the best visual novels I have ever played.
 This game has been a major influence on other visual novels and manga since.
 The author of the manga Attack on Titan said that that Muv-Luv influenced him the most.
 While it has its flaws the game is a great ride and one that should be played by anyone wanting a great story and deep characters.
 It is imperative you play Muv-Luv Extra and Muv-Luv Unlimited before you take on this game, because a lot of the enjoyment comes from the way these games link together.
-Muv-Luv Alternative is potentially a life changing game touching on deep topics, in a way rarely seen in a game.
-While this may sound as my favorite visual novel, there is one more that really changed my view of the world and that one will receive its own review in the near future.
+Muv-Luv Alternative is potentially a life changing game, touching on deep topics, in a way rarely seen in a game.